binipringle/contracts/_texts/0-outline.md

 ---

-# Objective theory of contract interpretation
+# II.
+Objective theory of contract interpretation

 The "objective theory" of interpretation provides that words and conduct should be interpreted as a “reasonable person” would interpret them.
 The reasonable person standard is used to determine (1) whether there was an offer, and (2) whether there was acceptance.